-Spontaneous fission is feasible over practical observation times only for mass numbers greater than about 232.
+Spontaneous fission is feasible over practical observation times only for mass numbers greater than 232.
 For example, 232Th, 235U, and 238U are primordial nuclides and have left evidence of undergoing spontaneous fission in their minerals.

 The spontaneous fission of naturally occurring isotopes of uranium (uranium-238 and uranium-235) does leave trails of damage in the crystal structure of uranium-containing minerals when the fission fragments recoil through them.
 A radiometric dating technique based on analyses of these damage trails, or tracks, left by fission fragments in certain uranium-bearing minerals and glasses is known as fission track dating.